 World Cup Golden Boot Betting

-The Golden Boot is always one of the biggest talking points of the World Cup and, outside of the outright winner, is the one market at the World Cup that will get the most interest.
-You will find odds for the winner of the Golden Boot with all of the best sports betting sites, and with so many star strikers going to Russia for the World Cup in 2018, there is sure to be a huge debate as to who the Golden Boot best bets are this time around.
+The Golden Boot is always one of the biggest talking points of the World Cup and, outside of the outright winner, is the one market at the tournament that will get the most interest.
+You will find odds for the winner of the Golden Boot with all of the UK's sports betting sites, and with so many star strikers going to Russia 2018, there is sure to be a huge debate as to who the Golden Boot best bets are this time around.
 It’s important to compare the best sports bookmakers and find the one with great odds on your preferred bet.

 Whoever wins the Golden Boot, they are bound to go down in history as one of the legends in the game thanks to the huge prestige that comes with winning the award and the focus it gets with the World Cup being the pinnacle of the game of football and the biggest sporting spectacle in the world.